 The Night of Power (Laylat Al-Qadr/Laylatul Qadr) was the special night of Ramadan 13 B.H.
-(Before Hijrah) when the whole Quran was placed into Muhammad’s soul (heart) (2:185) when he, the soul not the body, was taken to the highest universe (17:1, 53:4-18 and 97:1-5).
-Subsequently, the angel Gabriel helped Prophet Muhammad release a few verses of the Quran at a time, from his soul to his memory over the time period of 23 years (609 to 632 A.D) to release the whole Quran into his memory (2:97, 16:102, 17:106, 26:192-195).
-The Prophet wrote down the verses just released into his mind, and also shared them with the people around him.
+(609 A.D.)
+(2:185) also called the blessed night (44:3) when Muhammad, the soul not the body, was taken to the highest universe (17:1), and God Himself inspired the whole Quran into his soul in an awesome environment (53:4-18) involving the angels and the Gabriel in the process 97:4).
+Subsequently, the angel Gabriel helped Prophet Muhammad release a few verses of the Quran at a time, from his soul to his heart (memory) over the time period of 23 years (609 to 632 A.D.) to release the whole Quran into his memory (2:97, 16:102, 17:106, 26:192-195).
+The Prophet shared the verses with the people around him just released into his mind and also wrote down them.

 There is also another view on the night but not acceptable to many as the references to the night in the Quran do not conform to it.
 However, it was the night in the month of Ramadan in 610 CE while Muhammad was meditating as usual in Hira cave, he was visited by the Gabriel with the famous first revelation, the first 5 verses of sura Al-Alaq (96:1-5), and after that, he received the rest of the Quran through the Gabriel over the time period of 23 years.

 The Night of Destiny on the night of 27th Ramadan